-At the time of writing this sentence, I have submitted more than three dozen abstracts to conferences, some of which were accepted, and some of which were not.
+At the time of writing this sentence, I have submitted dozens abstracts to conferences and got on average two reviews for each of those abstracts.
+Some of the abstracts were accepted, and some were not.
 Some of the abstracts got uniformly favorable reviews, some got uniformly unfavorable ones, and some got contradictory ones.
-I think some of the contradictions are rather instructive, and some are funny – so they are here for everyone to see.
+I think some of the contradictions are rather instructive, and some are just funny.

 Chicago Linguistics Society 58